DeepSeneca/App/README.md

 If I play the piano in the evening for instance, the rehearsal and improvement of my play are much greater in contrast to when I would play during the day.
 Likewise doing pyhsical exercises during my morning seems much more productive and fun.
-These are just 2 tasks which could be easily planned an managed (just do sports in the morning and music in the evening).
+These are just 2 tasks which could be easily planned and managed (just do sports in the morning and music in the evening).
 But as soon as the number of tasks rises it gets more and more complicated.
 My personal schedule each day at the moment consists of 48 different tasks.
 And these tasks contain variable tasks which may be totally different in nature each day.
 And this even doesn't account for daily surprises and the schedule of other people